harshnisar/ml-india/_posts/2016-11-24-ml-india-interview-priya-radhakrishnan.md

 <img src="/images/priya.JPG" align='left' style="margin-right:5px; margin-top:9px; margin-left:5px; width:30%"> Priya is a PhD student in Computer Science and Engineering at IIIT-Hyderabad.
 Her research area is Semantic Search.
 She is associated with the Search and Information Extraction Lab under Professor Vasudeva Varma.
 She was a telecom engineer for 10 years at Alcatel Lucent.
 During her tenure there, she worked as technical specialist handling roles involving software development, testing, development support and coordination.

-We talked to Priya about her experience as a student at IIIT-H, her work and

 Priya on..